Table Shape and Granularity

 These figures differ by more than 4 percentage points.
 The weighted version is a more accurate estimate of the proportion of females among the entire population of drug-related ER visits.

-In this section, we discovered the granularity for the restaurant dataset tables and the DAWN data.
 Sometimes the granularity can be tricky to figure out, like we saw with the inspections data.
-And, we needed to take the sampling weights into account when looking at the granularity for the DAWN data.
+And at other times, we need to take sampling weights into account, like for the DAWN data.
 These examples show it’s important to take your time and review the data descriptions before proceeding with analysis.